-- (a) discharges of contaminants, including sediment, and - (b) disturbance of the bed or banks that would affect spawning habitat at peak times of the year, and - (c) damming, diversion or taking of water which leads to loss of flow or which makes the river impassable to migrating indigenous fish.
+(a) discharges of contaminants, including sediment, and

+- (b) disturbance of the bed or banks that would affect spawning habitat at peak times of the year, and - (c) damming, diversion or taking of water which leads to loss of flow or which makes the river impassable to migrating indigenous fish.

-Policy P44: Managing effects on ecosystems and habitats with significant indigenous biodiversity values from activities outside these ecosystems and habitats
+Policy P44: Protecting and restoring Managing effects on ecosystems and habitats with significant indigenous biodiversity values from activities outside these ecosystems and habitats

-In order to protect the ecosystems and habitats with significant indigenous biodiversity values in accordance with Policy P42, particular regard shall be given to managing the adverse effects of use and development in areas outside of these ecosystems and habitats on physical, chemical and biological processes to:
+In order to protect the ecosystems and habitats with significant indigenous biodiversity values identified in accordance with Policy P42, particular regard shall be given to managing the adverse effects of use and development in surrounding areas outside of these ecosystems and habitats outside of physical, chemical and biological processes to:

-- (a) maintain ecological connections within and between these habitats, or - (b) provide for the enhancement of ecological connectivity between fragmented habitats through biodiversity offsets, and - (c) provide adequate buffers around ecosystems and habitats with significant indigenous biodiversity values, and - (d) avoid cumulative adverse effects on, and the incremental loss of significant indigenous biodiversity values.
+- (a) maintain ecological connections within and between these habitats, or - (b) provide for the enhancement of ecological connectivity between fragmented habitats through biodiversity offsets, and - (c) provide adequate buffers around ecosystems and habitats with significant indigenous biodiversity values, and - avoid cumulative adverse effects on, and the incremental loss of the values of these ecosystems and habitats significant indigenous biodiversity values.